 1.3\"

 The Echelon is Springfield's clean-sheet full-size design, and it's impressive.
 The central operating group (COG) is a serialized chassis that drops into different grip modules — meaning you can swap grip sizes without buying a new gun.
 20+1 capacity from flush-fit magazines is the highest in its class.
 The trigger is noticeably better than the XD series it replaces.
 The Echelon's U-Dot sight system is polarizing (some shooters love it, some swap it immediately), but the optics-ready slide with multiple mounting options gives you flexibility.
-For home defense, the 20+1 capacity and modular grip make it a compelling alternative to the Glock 17.
+For home defense, the 20+1 capacity and modular grip make it a compelling alternative to pricier duty guns like the VP9A1 above.

 Strengths